open-ephys/gui-docs/source/User-Manual/Plugins/OneBox.rst

 Customizing stream names
 --------------------------

-Clicking on the slot number for a given basestation will open up an interface for customizing the names of the data streams generated by the Neuropixels PXI plugin.
+Clicking on the slot number for a given basestation will open up an interface for customizing the names of the data streams generated by the OneBox.
 By default, each probe is assigned a name based on the order that it's detected: :code:`ProbeA`, :code:`ProbeB`, :code:`ProbeC`, etc. While this is fine for most use cases, there are some situations where other behavior is desirable.
-Therefore, the plugin includes four different schemes for naming data streams, which can be applied independently for each basestation:
+Therefore, the plugin includes four different schemes for naming data streams:

 .. image:: ../../_static/images/plugins/neuropix-pxi/neuropix-pxi-07.png
   :alt: Four different stream naming interfaces